SohileAdel/server-simulation/README.md

-This is a complete computer algorithm that simulates a computer server with the following specifications:
+This is a complete algorithm that simulates a computer server with the following specifications:
 <ul>
   <li>The server consists of 2 computers.</li>
   <li>Tasks arrive at random intervals and attempt to use the available computer.</li>